 Cradle of Forestry in America

-About the Cradle of Forestry in America
+Hiking Trails at the Cradle of Forestry

-When Europeans first arrived in what would become the United States, they found what seemed like an endless forest.
-Woodlands covered over a billion acres which was almost half of the continental United States.

-Settlers soon set about the process of clearing the forests for farms and pastures.
+When Europeans first arrived in the New World, they found what seemed like an endless forest.
+Woodlands covered over a billion acres which was almost half of the continent.
+Settlers set about the process of clearing the forests for farms and pastures.
 Timber was abundant and cheap in the New World, so unlike in Europe, everything was made of wood.

-Forests were seen as things taking up land that could be put to productive use.
-Because of this attitude and the seemingly endless nature of American forest, the United States lagged behind Europe in the science forestry, or practice of planting, managing, and caring for forests.
+Forests were seen as taking up land that could be put to productive use.
+Because of this attitude and the seemingly endless nature of the American forest, the United States lagged behind Europe in the science forestry or the practice of planting, managing, and caring for forests.

 By the turn of the 20th Century, forested areas in the US had declined to 34 percent of the total land area.
 Deforestation had become a major problem in the United States.
-To make matters worse, once cleared, much of the former forests made very poor farm land.
+To make matters worse, once cleared, many of the former forests made very poor farm land.

 Pisgah Forest and the Cradle of Forestry in America began with Biltmore Estate